Onat-Inak/Computer-Vision/ReadMe.md

 *For a single location*

 -Different views

 -Rotated views

 -Translated views

 -Different brightness/illumination situations.

-*For a multiple location*
+*For multiple locations*

 -Different points in the world

 -Different recording heights

 -Different brightness/illumination situations.

 Furthermore, an GUI shall be developed that gives the user the opportunity
 to:

 -Select images

--Define the type of visualization (e.g. time lapse) -Define the type of change between the frames (e.g. big/small changes)
+-Define the type of visualization (e.g. time lapse)

+-Define the type of change between the frames (e.g. big/small changes)

 ## Approaches